liamhays/alum/doc/wikipage.md

 header would be the bytes `\x00\x05`, because `IOPAR` is five bytes long.

 Now, define a function `checksum`.
-Here's a Python implementation:

 ```python
 def checksum(s: str) -> int: